 Under the 2021 Severance Plan, cash severance is equal to the participant's annual compensation (including base salary and bonus) at the time of separation multiplied by the severance period for the participant's employment classification.
-Similar to the 2017 Severance Plan, a participant may receive an annual bonus for his or her year of termination, subject to the Committee's discretion and pro-rated for the number of months served in the fiscal year prior to termination.
-Under the 2021 Severance Plan, a participant also may receive a payment equal to the cost the participant's severance period (less the amount the participant would be required to contribute for such coverage if the participant were an active employee).
-The 2021 Severance Plan also provides for outplacement services for a period of 6 months (or up to 12 months for participants who are a party to a change in control agreement).
+A participant also may receive an annual bonus for his or her year of termination, subject to the Committee's discretion and pro-rated for the number of months served in the fiscal year prior to termination.
+Under the 2021 Severance Plan, a participant also may receive a payment equal to the cost the participant would have incurred to continue medical and dental coverage under the Company's plans for the participant's severance period (less the amount the participant would be required to contribute for such coverage if the participant were an active employee).
+The 2021 Severance Plan also provides for outplacement services for a period of six months (or up to 12 months for participants who are a party to a change in control agreement).

-In order to receive benefits under either the 2017 Severance Plan or the 2021 Severance Plan, a participant is required to execute a release that discharges UGI and its subsidiaries from liability for any claims the executive may have against any of them, other than claims for amounts or benefits due to the executive under any plan, program or contract provided by or entered into with UGI or its subsidiaries.
-The 2017 Severance Plan and 2021 Severance Plan also require a senior executive to ratify any existing post-employment activities agreement (which restricts the senior executive from competing with the Company following termination of employment) and to cooperate in attending to matters pending at the time of termination of employment.
+In order to receive benefits under the 2021 Severance Plan, a participant is required to execute a release that discharges UGI and its subsidiaries from liability for any claims the executive may have against any of them, other than claims for amounts or benefits due to the executive under any plan, program or contract provided by or entered into with UGI or its subsidiaries.
+The 2021 Severance Plan also requires a senior executive to ratify any existing post-employment activities agreement (which restricts the senior executive from competing with the Company following termination of employment) and to cooperate in attending to matters pending at the time of termination of employment.